Rangewell

 Table of Contents

-It may be written into the articles of association that a departing director must sell their shares.
-A Shareholders Agreement may dictate whether the departing individual can sell their shares, who they may sell them to and at what price and how long the process might take.
+For most limited businesses, there are articles of association that dictate how a departing director must sell their shares.
+These articles will also stipulate who they may sell them to and at what price and how long the process might take.

 The Articles of Association may contain a valuation formula or at least a set of assumptions to be used where a shareholder wants to sell their shares.
 Other shareholders may have what are called "pre-emption" rights - essentially the right of first refusal.